Museum Artifacts: Cast Iron Fry Cutter (1930s) & Stainless Steel Ice Cream Scoop, (1960s)

 Back in Chicago, the Bloomfield plant on 47th Street remained in operation throughout the 1970s, and Mike’s kid brother Allen continued to represent the firm as a salesman, working largely in New York.
 Manufacturing was gradually moving to Taiwan, however, and in the early ’80s, Bloomfield Industries and several other Beatrice affiliates were split off into a new entity—Specialty Equipment Companies, Inc. By 1993 (shortly after the deaths of Harold and Daniel Bloomfield), all Chicago production was discontinued.

 The Bloomfield brand name has survived, however, under the banner of Wells-Bloomfield, LLC, a St. Louis based food service supply company.
 You can still find the name on some industrial strength kitchen products, including coffeemakers and decanters.
 If you want the potato slicers and ice cream scoops, though, you’ll have to check eBay.

 As for the prodigal son Michael Bloomfield, he never returned, and never logged a day with the family business.
-In 1981, after years struggling with drug addiction, he was discovered by San Francisco police, dead in his car, likely from an overdose of valium.
+In 1981, after years struggling with drug addiction, he was discovered in his car by San Francisco police, dead from an overdose.
 He was just 37, survived by his brother and both of his parents.